 What we're about

-For the month of June, we will be meeting in Evanston, IL at That Little Mexican Cafe (https://www.littlemexcafe.com/).
-We have a reservation for 15 people.
+September's Dinner with Divers will be at X in X. Our DiNemaster will be X. We have a reservation for 15 people.
 We confirmed that each of us can order/pay separate checks.
 What's Dinner with Divers?
 No Agenda.
 No Presentation.
 Just Breathing with Buddies.
 We love our Monthly Chicago SCUBA Meetups listening to cool topics... but did you ever wish you could just spend some quality time with other SCUBA Divers living in Chicago?
 Maybe find out where they've been diving lately and where you might consider going next?
 See if you can find a compatible dive buddy?
 Connect with someone who may be organizing a trip soon?